cdavid11/opendoor/README.md

 # opendoor
-A series of programs that implementing a "smart" door sensor
+A series of programs that implements a "smart" door sensor

 # Setup
 API - NodeJS Server that implements RESTful API w/ MongoDB support.
 Runs on cloud server